Aquariax/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Dom is the document object model which is the bridge between our JS and HTML.

 2. What is an event?

+    An event is anything that happens to an HTML element.

 3. What is an event listener?

+        An event listener is a function that takes a call back and when a certain action has been taken it will do what ever function it has been given.

 4. Why would we convert a NodeList into an Array?

+    to gain other methods which a nodelist does not have access too.

 5. What is a component?

+    A component is a reusable piece of code that is made for a specific part of the web page and can later be reused after being set up.

 ### Git Set up